Two-particle Bose-Einstein correlations and their L\'evy parameters in PbPb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Bose--Einstein correlations

 \end{linenomath} with \begin{linenomath}

 \end{linenomath} Here $N_{\text{core}}$ is the number of hadrons in the core (for a given species) and $N_{\text{halo}}$ is the number of hadrons in the halo.
 The $\lambda$ parameter is called the correlation strength, because it qualitatively describes how strong the two-particle correlation is.
+Other approaches to account for the effect of resonances are discussed in Refs.~\cite{Kisiel:2006is,ALICE:2020ibs,Mihaylov:2023pyl}.

 Using Eq.~(\ref{e:C2:corehalo}), the correlation function can be calculated for an assumed source distribution, with the parameters of the source distribution then determined by fits to the experimental results.
 The Gaussian, Cauchy, and a generalization of these two distribution functions, the so-called L\'evy alpha-stable distribution, have been studied in Ref.~\cite{PHENIX:2017ino}.
 The motivation behind these studies is that the mean free path increases over time in an expanding hadron gas.
 Hence, if one describes the evolution of hadrons by generating random steps, the distribution of the size of these steps may not have a finite variance.
 In this case, the central limit theorem cannot be applied, thus the limiting distribution of the sum of step sizes for a given hadron is not a Gaussian.
 This effect has been referred to as ``anomalous diffusion.''
 However, a more generalized version of the central limit theorem is applicable and the limiting distribution in this case falls in the class of symmetric L\'evy alpha-stable distributions~\cite{Metzler:1999zz,Csorgo:2003uv}, defined as \begin{linenomath}